Want trade secrets on making Dancesport, Country & Skate dresses?

 My favorite features about Jaclyn's black figure skating costume are the rhinestoning colors plus the decorative crisscross straps that are the focal point of the back.
 Check it out here!

-Tammy Jimenez, created an amazing quick change costume for Gianna!
-You don't want to miss this Tracy Turnblad inspired costume.
+Check out this amazing quick change costume for Gianna!
+You don't want to miss her Tracy Turnblad inspired costume.

 .